-I hope, with the preceeding introduction, you will understand why as a thirty year old insurance agent, a future standard bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve happened upon circulating throughout our industry:
+I hope, with the preceding introduction, will help you understand why as a thirty-three year old former independent insurance agent and standard bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve heard circulating throughout our industry:

 Could it be that these are the prevailing ideas of Insurance Industry’s thought leaders?

 I hope that I am wrong… But in case I’m not, let’s attack these two statements.

 I’ve heard this statement packaged a couple different ways:

 “Millennials grew up with computers and want to buy through computers…”